DU teachers seek VC’s intervention after CoA begins admission as part of Ambedkar University | Education

 The office of the Lieutenant governor had earlier given an in-principle approval to the merger of College of Art with the state-run Ambedkar University subject to its de-affiliation from the DU.

 However, the Executive Council of the university, which is its highest decision making body, refused to de-affiliate the college.
-PTI VA SLB RDT VA RDT AQS AQS
+PTI VA SLB RDT AQS AQS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)